stockphrase/no-silo/content/resources/hive/index.md

 {{< /hint >}}

-Each reading in the [WR2 syllabus](/courses/writing-2/wr2-syllabus) has an attached Google doc located in a link below it.
-And each of my course sections has their own dedicated Hive page.
-Please make sure to make your contribution to the proper course section, indicated with the following notation:
+We will use shared  Google docs to create the Hive resource.
+Each week containing course readings or films has one or more dedicated Hive documents.
+Please make sure to contribute to the Hive document for your course section.
+You may distinguish between these two documents by examining the superscript notations, as in the examples below:

 - [<i class="fab fa-forumbee"></i> <sup>6</sup>]() : Hive page for section 6
 - [<i class="fab fa-forumbee"></i> <sup>7</sup>]() : Hive page for section 7